chrisspen/homebot/reference/parts/Arduino Uno Pro/README.md

 NOTE: The analog-to-digital (ADC) pins seem to behave a little differently.
 Using digitalRead() on these pins, a higher than usual reference voltage is used, resulting in even 4V being interpreted as a logical 0.
 If you want to get normal behavior, you'll need to use analogRead() and then convert that 0-1024 scale to 0-1.

+Also, YOU CANNOT USE ANY OF THE ANALOG PINS AS OUTPUTS.
+They only work as inputs.

 Installation
 ------------